 Getting into an accident without insurance in Wyoming

-If you are involved in an accident in Wyoming without having auto insurance, regardless of fault, you will be cited for that violation and the penalties described above will be leveled.
+If you are involved in an accident in Wyoming without auto insurance, regardless of fault, you may be cited for that violation and the penalties described above will be leveled.

-Wyoming is an “at-fault” state.
-This means the driver who causes an accident (is at fault) is required to utilize their insurance to pay the bills arising from the other driver’s injuries or property damage caused by the accident.
+While certain states have no-fault laws, Wyoming is not a no-fault state; it is an at-fault state.
+This means the driver who causes an accident is required to utilize their insurance to pay the bills arising from the other driver’s injuries or property damage caused by the accident.
 This is not the case in a no-fault state, where your own car insurance company may pay for your medical bills and possibly lost wages following an accident, no matter who was at fault.

-Additionally, in Wyoming when you are in an accident and uninsured, you could be personally responsible for all the costs associated with injury to another driver and his vehicle if you are determined to be at fault.
-Lawsuits for injuries in today’s world are unpredictable and a significant judgment against you could lead to financial ruin and bankruptcy if you don’t have insurance.
+Additionally, if you are in an accident and uninsured in Wyoming, you could be personally responsible for all the costs associated with injury to another driver and their vehicle if you are determined to be at fault.

 Frequently asked questions